 While Consumer Affairs focuses on the consumer side, Leapfrog targets the businesses.
 Leapfrog provides a grade to hospitals and does this through independent inspections as well as surveys.

-It’s important that you convey the right message, meaning, you have to take a stance and take a side.
-Next, you have to become credible and be the go-to person.
+It’s important that you convey useful information in the medical app review.
+Next, you must become credible and be the go-to for mHealth app review content.

 Credibility in the online space, unfortunately, comes from a ubiquitous presence.
 The more you get your name out there, the more views you have, the more websites know about you, the more credible your are.
 Not very scientific, but it’s the accepted standard.

 The best way to build your online presence is to connect with as many other websites and services as possible.
 Reach out and let them know what your intentions are and see how you can help these other companies.

 For example, you can reach out to mHealth Intelligence which is more of a news outlet for all mHealth related products and services.
 I really like their site and could see them partnering well with a 3rd party independent reviewer.

 Another interesting company is Startup Health which is very technology based and focuses on the news and offers symposiums for healthcare startup companies.
 This is a great place to find out about new mHealth app companies.